aramirezreyes/aramirezreyes/README.md

 ### Argel Ramírez Reyes.
-Atmospheric Science PhD candidate at UC Davis
+Tropical cyclone modeler.

 * I try to understand how tropical cyclones work and form, and in general the atmospheric fluid dynamics.

+* Currently, I try and model TC behaviour using statistical methods.

 * I like using #JuliaLang and big computers.

-* Can I publish my first paper with a nice, reproducible code base?
+* Can I publish my papers with a nice, reproducible code base?

 <!--
 **aramirezreyes/aramirezreyes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.